SophieLuiWi/PetriDish.github.io/this-and-that.md

 ### Through the lens

-There is something unique to looking at the world through a lens: a different angle, magnification or zoom, lighting,...and of course the individual choice of what to place in front of the lens.
+There is something unique to looking at the world through a lens.
+The same object seen from a different angle, from far away or at high magnification can change its character entirely.
 <br />

 #### This is water

+The clear, glassy surface of a calm lake, a gurgling stream running through rocky riverbeds, crashing waves of a wild ocean-

 <img src="{{ "/assets/img/this-and-that/water/ice_cube.png" | absolute_url }}" alt="bay" class="post-pic"/>